public final class Math extends Object

 method is generally the best a floating-point approximation can be; however, it is impractical

 for many floating-point methods to be correctly rounded.
-Instead, for the Math
+Instead, for the Math class, a

 larger error bound of 1 or 2 ulps is allowed for certain methods.
 Informally, with a 1 ulp error